jerry048/Dedicated-Seedbox/README.md

 	- For Deluge, you can install [ltconfig](https://github.com/ratanakvlun/deluge-ltconfig/releases/tag/v0.3.1) and edit through the plugins
 		- tick_interval=250

-- TCP buffer size in /etc/sysctl.conf could be a little bit too high if you machine is low on ram.
-Please change it accordingly.
 - A little bit more fine tunning notes can also be found in /etc/sysctl.conf

 - For file system, I highly recommend using XFS